70106 Principles of Public International Law6cp

 This subject pays particular attention to the development of law through the machinery of the United Nations in its relationship with States, other international organisations, entities and individuals.
 Topics explored include: the sources of international law; the relationship of international law to national law; personality and recognition; jurisdiction and immunities; law of treaties; State responsibility; settlement of international disputes; and use of force.

-In this advanced-level, core subject students collaborate in preparing and leading seminar discussion of case studies to develop their oral communication skills.
-Students also develop and refine their research skills using public international law sources, critical analysis skills and written communication skills through the research essay.
-Students develop their analytical and written communication skills through the practical application of the rules and principles of public international law to weekly case studies and/or problem scenarios during session and in the final examination.
+In this advanced-level core subject, students collaborate in preparing and presenting case studies to develop their oral communication skills.
+Students also develop and refine their research skills using public international law sources, critical analysis skills and written communication skills through the essay.
+Students develop their analytical and written communication skills through the practical application of the rules of public international law to weekly case studies and/or problem scenarios during session and in the final examination.

 Detailed subject description.

 Information to assist with determining the applicable fee type can be found at Understanding fees.